Mary Beth Carozza: Healthcare

 During a debate on legislation that would require businesses to provide paid sick leave to most of its employees, Carozza introduced an amendment to the bill that would increase the threshold for eligibility from 90 days to 120 days.
 The amendment was rejected by the Maryland House of Delegates.

 During the 2022 legislative session and following the death of local resident Chris Trimper, who suffered an extreme allergic reaction during a reception at the Ocean Downs Casino in October 2019, Carozza introduced a bill to allow restaurants to carry and administer EpiPens during emergency situations.
 The bill passed unanimously and was signed by Governor Hogan on March 19, 2020.

 Immigration

 During her 2018 state senate campaign, Carozza said that she would vote against any legislation that would make Maryland a sanctuary state.
-During the 2021 legislative session, she opposed a bill that banned local jails from housing detainees for Immigration and Customs Enforcement.
+During the 2021 legislative session, she opposed a bill that banned local jails from housing detainees for Immigration and Customs Enforcement (ICE).
 The bill passed the Maryland General Assembly but received a veto from Governor Hogan in May 2021; the General Assembly overrode the veto in December 2021.
+During the 2026 legislative session, Carozza opposed a bill that would prohibit counties from entering into 287(g) program agreements with ICE, saying that the bill would make Maryland become Minneapolis, alluding to U.S. immigration enforcement in the city.
+In April 2026, she opposed the Community Trust Act, which would require ICE to present a judicial warrant to compel state action and only allow for someone to be detained for ICE in a state or local correctional facility in certain situations.